mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 As explored in the literature review, playtesting is a process common to game making which corresponds to the evaluation phase of design thinking cycles and the process of user testing in HCI [@fullerton_game_2018].

+IS THIS NEEDED.
+Given the social nature of the learning environment with extensive periods of time being spent in playtesting, the sum of these emerging repertoires can be framed as a development of a game making idioculture [].

 In this section, I recall data to describe some of the emerging playtesting behaviours of participants in relation to the introduced learning design.